sherie01/sherie01/README.md

-# Hi there 👋 Sherie Darlene Barila
+# Hi there 👋 I'm Sherie Darlene Barila.
 <!-- <h3 align="center">>Newbee<</h3>

  **sherie01/sherie01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.